ukaea/imas_mapping_workshop/UDA_roadmap.md

 - **Release TBD**
 	- Moving from xinetd to systemd
-	- Adding ability to run server outside of xinetd/system
+	- Adding ability to run server outside of xinetd/systemd
-	- Additional data access plugins in the core repo (`MDS+`, etc.?)
+	- Additional data access plugins in the core repo (MDS+, etc.)
 	- Always more documentation!
 - **Additional developments?**
 	- Async data requests